 Treatment of trigger points

-The most important way of treating trigger points is threefold;
+The most important way of treating trigger points is stimulation!

-The needle causes immediate relaxation of the muscle being treated due to the effect of the micro-trauma on the release of the neurophysiological effects suppressing the overstimulation of the muscle.
-This relaxation will then reduce a degree of the muscle spasm and consequently allow further stretching of the affected muscle group.
+The needle causes immediate relaxation, of the affected muscle, due to the effect of the micro-trauma on the release of the neurophysiological effects suppressing the overstimulation of the muscle.
+This relaxation will then reduce, to a certain degree, the muscle spasm and consequently increase the flexibility of the affected muscle group.

 “Acupuncture is not the treatment, it is only part of the treatment”.

-Specific stretching exercises are required for long-term rehabilitation of myofascial pain, however, the treatment course can be rapidly accelerated by the incorporation of acupuncture in the rehabilitation.
+Specific stretching exercises are required for long-term rehabilitation of myofascial pain, however, the treatment course can be accelerated by the incorporation of acupuncture in the rehabilitation plan.
 There are also many other ways of treating trigger points, other methods of trigger point stimulation include;

 This is not a complete list as there are a number of other techniques that can be applied.